GoogleChrome/web.dev/src/site/content/en/fast/optimize-css-background-images-with-media-queries/index.md

 Check out [Inspect Network Activity With Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network/) if you need more help with DevTools.
 {% endAside %}

-You'll see that the only image that’s being requested is `background-desktop.jpg`, which has a size of **1006KB**:
+You'll see that the only image that's being requested is `background-desktop.jpg`, which has a size of **1006KB**:

 <figure>
   <img src="./cdt-background-unoptimized.png"